 Joint Degree Program (research): involves one study program of independent research that utilises the resources of two partner universities and results in the award of a single degree, jointly awarded by the participating institutions.

-Unit: a component of a course of study which is taught and examined as a discrete entity but does not include a thesis for a higher degree by research which is governed by regulations of the Research Graduate School Committee.
+Unit: a component of a course of study which is taught and examined as a discrete entity but does not include a thesis for a higher degree by research which is governed by regulations of the Graduate Research Committee.
 A unit is represented by a single unit code.